 209 Ecuador Response, supra note 46 (citing the Ecuador Constitution, Art.
-425: "The order of precedence for the application of the regulations shall be as follows: The Constitution; international treaties and conventions; organic laws; regular laws; regional rules and district ordinances; decrees and regulations; ordinances; agreements and resolutions; and the other actions and decisions taken by public authorities."); see also Colombia 2020 Comments, supra note 32 ("in the Colombian case, treaties on human rights and international humanitarian law form part of the constitutional bloc, that is, their content has the same legal status as constitutional norms"); Chile Comments 2020, supra note 40.
+425: "The order of precedence for the application of the regulations shall be as follows: The Constitution; international treaties and conventions; organic laws; regular laws; regional rules and district ordinances; decrees and regulations; ordinances; agreements and resolutions; and the other actions and decisions taken by public authorities."); see also Colombia 2020 Comments,

 In addition, just as a treaty may trigger the law of treaties internationally, a treaty's existence in domestic law may trigger various other domestic legal doctrines or regimes.
-Looking at Ecuador again, its Constitution assigns various domestic legal doctrines (e.g., direct applicability) to "treaties and other instruments for human rights."210 States can also use their domestic legal system to afford treaties judicial enforcement.211
+Looking at Ecuador again, its Constitution assigns various domestic legal doctrines (e.g., direct applicability) to "treaties and other instruments for human rights."
+States can also use their domestic legal system to afford treaties judicial enforcement.
+211